yiisoft/yii-dev-tool/README.md

 a [GitHub personal access token](https://github.com/settings/tokens).
 Therefore, you need to create it and save it in `config/github.token` file.

+To move `dev` directory where packages are installed to another location, create your local configuration `config/config.local.php` using file `config/config.local.php.example` as example.
+Adjust `packagesRootDir` as needed.

 Usage example
 -------------